mrciolino/wiki-backup/timeline.md

 - Breezy-E arrives to help the party.
 As the party enters Allford, he is almost immediately killed by two bone spiders.
 Spoops raises from from the dead as a zombie.
   	- [Dave Bones](/characters/Dave-Bones) is killed by the party for the first time, leading to his long lasting vendetta against the party.
     - Krorg pulls the Fates card.
-    - Narascus tells Xiph and Darf the truth about Dave Bones being killed by Narascus and Spoops.
+    - Narascus tells Xiphalia and Darfellan the truth about Dave Bones being killed by himself and Spoops.
     - Spoops returns and tells Freedom about Illiard's death at the hands of Frederina.
     - Krorg brings 240 battle ready pirates to clear out the remaining bone spiders in Allford castle.
     - Spoops gets dropped down a well by Narascus.
 The party must fine "water from on high" to free him.